-Max Bringmann, a Berlin-born writer, is currently studying at Freie Universität (FU) in the capital of Germany.
+Max Bringmann is a Berlin-born writer and former student at Freie Universität (FU) in the capital of Germany.
 He delves into his experiences to bring you the dos and don'ts of studying at a German university:

 1. Covering your bases